https://www.disazablogger.com/b24614c61f2547b9adc04269cfdc7c15.txt Risk Evaluation and Control for treated Wastewater Reuse in Green Spaces

 3.3.
 Proper Irrigation Practices

-If there are more Nickel, Calcium, Chromium, Iron, Magnesium, Manganese, Selenium, Sodium, Lithium, Cadmium, Copper, Lead, and Zinc in the Wastewaters that are required to be used for irrigation, it might be risky for carve minerals upon absorption and corrupts the soil structure for some situations on those subject (Taheri, 2021).
+If there are more Nickel, Calcium, Chromium, Iron, Magnesium, Manganese, Selenium, Sodium, Lithium, Cadmium, Copper, Lead, and Zinc in the Wastewaters that are required to be used for irrigation, it might be risky to carve minerals upon absorption and corrupts the soil structure for some situations on those subject (Taheri, 2021).

 4. Quality Standards for Water Intended for Reuse

 Inappropriate irrigation practices and reclaimed water with high quality pose risks.
-The standards for treated wastewater reuse in irrigation were observed to lack these. water quality standards for urban green spaces (TWW-I-UGS) defining irrigation with treated wastewater.
+The standards for treated wastewater reuse in irrigation were observed to lack these. ater quality standards for urban green spaces (TWW-I-UGS) defining irrigation with treated wastewater.

 The proposed TWW-I-UGS was found to be more conservative than other standards.
 The findings of the study will improve the guidelines and quality standards for treated wastewater reuse in urban green spaces (Al-Sa’ed, 2007).